 \section{Abstract}

-Unmeasured confounding bias is among the largest threats to the validity of observational studies.
-Although sensitivity analyses and various study designs have been proposed to address this issue, they do not leverage the growing availability of auxiliary data accessible through open data platforms.
-Using negative controls has been introduced in the causal inference literature as a promising approach to account for unmeasured confounding bias.
-In this paper, we develop a Bayesian nonparametric method to estimate a causal exposure-response function (CERF).
-This estimation method effectively utilizes auxiliary information from negative control variables to adjust for unmeasured confounding completely.
+Unmeasured confounding bias threatens the validity of observational studies.
+While sensitivity analyses and study designs have been proposed to address this issue, they often overlook the growing availability of auxiliary data.
+Using negative controls from these data is a promising new approach to reduce unmeasured confounding bias.
+In this article, we develop a Bayesian nonparametric method to estimate a causal exposure-response function (CERF) leveraging information from negative controls to adjust for unmeasured confounding.
 We model the CERF as a mixture of linear models.
-This strategy offers the dual advantage of capturing the potential nonlinear shape of CERFs, while still maintaining computational efficiency.
-Additionally, it leverages closed-form results that hold true under the linear model assumption.
+This strategy captures the potential nonlinear shape of CERFs while maintaining computational efficiency, and it leverages closed-form results that hold under the linear model assumption.
 We assess the performance of our method through simulation studies.
-The results demonstrate the method's ability to accurately recover the true shape of the CERF in the presence of unmeasured confounding.
-To showcase the practical utility of our approach, we apply it to adjust for a potential unmeasured confounder when evaluating the relationship between long-term exposure to ambient $PM_{2.5}$ and cardiovascular hospitalization rates among the elderly in the continental U.S. To ensure transparency and reproducibility, we implement our estimation procedure in open-source software and make our code publicly available.
+We found that the proposed method can recover the true shape of the CERF in the presence of unmeasured confounding under assumptions.
+To show the practical utility of our approach, we apply it to adjust for a possible unmeasured confounder when evaluating the relationship between long-term exposure to ambient $PM_{2.5}$ and cardiovascular hospitalization rates among the elderly in the continental US.
+We implement our estimation procedure in open-source software and have made the code publicly available to ensure reproducibility.